microsoft/vscode-python/PYTHON_INTERACTIVE_TROUBLESHOOTING.md

 # Trouble shooting the Python Interactive Window

-This document is intended to help trouble shoot problems in the Python Interactive Window.
+This document is intended to help troubleshoot problems in the Python Interactive Window.

 ---
 ## Jupyter Not Installed
 This error can happen when you

 * Don't have Jupyter installed
-* Have picked the wrong python environment (one that doesn't have Jupyter installed).
+* Have picked the wrong Python environment (one that doesn't have Jupyter installed).

-### The first step is to verify you are running the python environment you want.
+### The first step is to verify you are running the Python environment you want.

 You can do this by either selecting it in the dropdown at the bottom of VS Code: